The Land Restoration Fund and Australia's carbon market

 Australia’s carbon market

-The ERF is a voluntary scheme that incentivises organisations and individuals to adopt new practices and technologies to generate carbon credits.
+The ACCU Scheme is a voluntary scheme that incentivises organisations and individuals to adopt new practices and technologies to generate carbon credits.
 These credits are known as Australian Carbon Credit Units (ACCUs).
-The ERF is enacted through the Carbon Credits (Carbon Farming Initiative) Act 2011 and associated regulations and rules.
+The ACCU Scheme is enacted through the Carbon Credits (Carbon Farming Initiative) Act 2011 and associated regulations and rules.

-A number of emissions reductions activities that comply with legislated rules known as ‘methods’ are eligible under the ERF for carbon farming projects to earn ACCUs.
+A number of emissions reduction activities that comply with legislated rules known as ‘methods’ are eligible under the ACCU Scheme to earn ACCUs.
+Read more about carbon farming methods for the land sector including those eligible for LRF investment.

-• sequester carbon (remove carbon dioxide from the atmosphere) by storing it in plants and soil, or
+• sequester carbon (remove carbon dioxide from the atmosphere) by storing it in plants, soil or coastal ecosystems, or

 • avoid the release of greenhouse gas emissions through better management of fire, livestock, and fertiliser use.